-DRIVER+ Trial 1 will be organised in Warsaw from 21 to 25 May 2018 at the Main School of Fire Services (SGSP) in Poland, which is a state services’ national technical university, supervised by the Minister of the Interior and Administration.
+DRIVER+ Trial 1 has been organised in Warsaw from 21 to 25 May 2018 at the Main School of Fire Services (SGSP) in Poland, which is a state services’ national technical university, supervised by the Minister of the Interior and Administration.
 This Trial has been set up to demonstrate the potential interest of a more integrated high-level Crisis Management system in the European Union, in terms of improved situation assessment and awareness, coordination, resource pooling & sharing, and cross-border cooperation.
-The Trial, which involves both tabletop and field components, will especially serve as a demonstration of a Common Operational Picture (COP) approach potential at the European level.
-To acheive this, solutions that are designed to enhance joint COP production and to improve interoperability between agencies will be assessed by practitioners coming from all over Europe.
-The Trial will also deliver important feedback to the pan-European Test-bed, developed by the project.
+The Trial, which has involved both tabletop and field components, served as a demonstration of a Common Operational Picture (COP) approach potential at the European level.
+To acheive this, solutions that are designed to enhance joint COP production and to improve interoperability between agencies have been assessed by practitioners coming from all over Europe.
+The Trial also delivered important feedback to the pan-European Test-bed, developed by the project.
 The results of the assessment of solutions will be stored in the DRIVER+ Portfolio of Solutions, a database-driven website describing the capabilities of all the available DRIVER+ Solutions.

-The event will be held over four days and will cover various exercices.
-The main scenario will be a maintenance error causing massive release of chemical agent from a reservoir containing industrial liquid waste.
+The event lasted over four days and covered various exercices.
+The main scenario was a maintenance error causing massive release of chemical agent from a reservoir containing industrial liquid waste.

 Do you want to know more about DRIVER+ Trial #1?